-Another variation of the 2nd method is to request control of the student computer (a feature of Zoom).
-This allows the ES to operate the pitch tester.
+The operation of the pitch tester should preferably be done by the Event Supervisor.
+The Event Supervisor can request control of the student computer (a feature of Zoom).
+This allows the Event Supervisor to operate the pitch tester.
 The coach can observe to verify that is all you do.
-I prefer this approach, but I am sure many students or schools will object to someone else controlling the student computer.
+I prefer this approach, but I am some will object to the Event Supervisor controlling the student computer.
+In that case, the coach will have to operate the pitch tester under the direction of the Event Supervisor.